tedneward/Azgaarnoth/Creatures/Hags.md

 If either object is lost, the night hag will go to great lengths to retrieve it, as creating a new tool takes time and effort.

-***Soulmongers.***.
-While a humanoid sleeps, a night hag can straddle the person ethereally and intrude upon its dreams.
+***Soulmongers.*** While a humanoid sleeps, a night hag can straddle the person ethereally and intrude upon its dreams.
 Any creature with truesight can see the hag's spectral form straddling its prey.
 The ethereal hag fills her victim's head with doubts and fears, in the hope of tricking it into performing evil acts in the waking world.
 The hag continues her nightly visitations until the victim finally expires in its sleep.
 If the hag has driven her victim to commit evil deeds, she traps its corrupted soul in her soul bag for transport to Hades.

 >### Night Hag
 >*Medium fiend, neutral evil*